Cecil Brockman

-Cecil Antonio Brockman (born September 18, 1984) is an American politician from North Carolina.
+Cecil Antonio Brockman (born September 18, 1984) is an American politician and accused child rapist from North Carolina.
 He was first elected to the North Carolina House of Representatives in 2014.
-A member of the Democratic party, he represented the 60th district (including constituents in southwestern Guilford County, including all of Jamestown and Pleasant Garden and portions of Greensboro and High Point) from 2015 until his arrest and subsequent resignation on October 31, 2025.
+A member of the Democratic party, he represented the 60th district (including constituents in southwestern Guilford County, including all of Jamestown and Pleasant Garden, as well as portions of Greensboro and High Point) from 2015 until his arrest and subsequent resignation on October 31, 2025.

 Personal life

 Brockman is a native of High Point, North Carolina.
 He earned a degree in political science from UNC-Charlotte.
 Before running for office, he worked on several North Carolina political campaigns.
 He is openly bisexual.
-He is one of four openly LGBT members of the North Carolina General Assembly, alongside Reps.
+He was one of four openly LGBT members of the North Carolina General Assembly, alongside Reps.
 Deb Butler (D–Wilmington), Allison Dahle (D–Raleigh), and Marcia Morey (D–Durham).

 On October 8, 2025, Brockman was arrested by the NCSBI (North Carolina State Bureau of Investigation) and charged with two counts of indecent liberties with a child and two counts of statutory rape of a child aged 13–15.
 He resigned from the North Carolina House on October 31, 2025.